buddyfavors/Mirage/docs/index.md

 Got a question you want some advice about?
 Want advice on BDSM education?
 Ask it in the relevant channel and Mirage will anonymise it for you

+## +anon Lovense

+Want someone to play with your toy without the baggage of having to find out who they are and continue interacting with them?
+Me too!
+Send your link with the phrase "+anon" in front of it and it will be sent anonymously

 ## Flash-n-Dash

 Allows users to post a nude to the specified channel and have it autodelete after 60s